WalePhenomenon/MathsForML/README.md

 # Mathematics for Data Science and Machine Learning

-This repo is created for the [Open Data Science Conference (ODSC West) 2020](https://odsc.com/california/speakers-west-2020/) workshop on mathematics for data science and machine learning.
+This repo is created for a workshop on mathematics for data science and machine learning.
 As the facilitator for this workshop, I will upload the workshop materials (slide deck) and code book here.
 I will also include prerequisites and materials to download (if any).
 See below for the abstract and content of the workshop.

 ## Abstract: